-Title IA, Title IN, & Title ID - In order to increase student academic achievement, the Bartlett City Schools Title I program for school year 2016-2017 will provide instructional services to approximately 3,622 students attending 5 BCS Title IA schoolwide schools (Altruria Elementary, Bartlett Elementary, Ellendale Elementary, Elmore Park Middle, and Rivercrest Elementary), 3 facilities for neglected children (Baptist Children’s Home, Lakeside Behavioral, and Youth Villages), and 1 facility for delinquent children (Arkon Academy).
+Title IA, Title IN, & Title ID - In order to increase student academic achievement, all of the the Bartlett City Schools recieve Title I funds.
+There are 2 facilities for neglected children (Lakeside Behavioral, and Youth Villages), and 1 facility for delinquent children (Arkon Academy).
 The use of Title I A, N, and D funds will supplement instructional services provided by state and local funds.

-Title I funds will be utilized for Instructional Facilitators, teachers (Response to Intervention), education assistants, technology coaches, technology support, N & D Supervisor, and ESEA & Accountability Supervisor; extended learning including before/after school and Saturday tutoring; parent training; instructional supplies/materials; equipment (technology); and professional development.
+Title I funds will be utilized for Instructional Facilitators, teachers (Response to Intervention), tutors, technology support, N & D Supervisor, and ESEA & Accountability Supervisor; extended learning including before/after school and Saturday tutoring; parent training; family engagement; and professional development.

-Title IIA - Professional development activities for core academic subjects that are high quality, sustained, intensive, and classroom focused.
-This will be provided for instructional staff in all BCS schools and the participating non-public school (St. Ann Bartlett and Youth Villages).
+Title IIA - Professional development activities for core academic subjects that are high quality, sustained, intensive, and classroom focused will be provided for instructional staff in all BCS schools and the participating non-public school (St. Ann Bartlett).

-Title IIA funds will be utilized for the position of Professional Development/Evaluation Supervisor, Response to Intervention Coach, professional development materials/supplies, and teacher and principal mentoring.
+Title IIA funds will be utilized for the position of Professional Development/Evaluation Supervisor, Instructional Program Assistant, providing substitute days for PD, and materials/supplies.
 These items support school administrative initiatives and goals by providing professional development to teachers through Assessment Coaches and Instructional Coaches.